Apple updates MacBook Pro with 8-core option, revised keyboard design

 The new machines begin with $1,799 and $1,999 13-inch Pros, each of which includes a quad-core, 8th-generation Intel Core i5 processor running at 2.4GHz with a 4.1GHz Turbo Boost mode; the more expensive model has a 512GB SSD rather than 256GB.
 Users can customize each model with a quad-core Intel Core i7 running at 2.8GHz with a 4.7GHz Turbo Boost model for $300 more.

-In 15-inch sizes, Apple is offering a $2,399 2.6GHz 6-core Pro and a $2,799 2.3GHz 8-Core Pro, the latter with an $200 option to upgrade to 2.4GHz with a 5.0GHz Turbo Boost Mode.
+In 15-inch sizes, Apple is offering a $2,399 2.6GHz 6-core Pro and a $2,799 2.3GHz 8-Core Pro, the latter with a $200 option to upgrade to 2.4GHz with a 5.0GHz Turbo Boost Mode.
 According to Apple, the eight-core CPU promises twice the performance of a quad-core machine, and 40% better performance than a six-core model.

 All of the new models have True Tone-ready Retina displays.
-The 13-inch versions ship with Intel’s Iris Plus 655 GPU, while the 15-inch models include AMD Radeon Pro 555X or 560X GPUs.
+The 13-inch versions ship with Intel’s Iris Plus 655 GPU, while the 15-inch models include AMD Radeon Pro 555X or 560X GPUs, with the option of Vega graphics.
+Each continues to have four Thunderbolt 3/USB-C ports and an Apple T2 security chip, which have been included in previous models.

-Notably, the company has once again revised the butterfly keyboard found in prior MacBook Pros in an apparent effort to reduce complaints regarding failures of the typing surface.
+Notably, Apple has once again revised the butterfly keyboard found in prior MacBook Pros in an apparent effort to reduce complaints regarding failures of the typing surface.
+The Wall Street Journal reports that the company has switched the rubbery material used in its third-generation butterfly keyboard to a new formulation, and is expanding its keyboard repair program to cover additional MacBook models — the MacBook Air and prior-generation MacBook Pro.

+Despite annual CPU and GPU performance enhancements, keyboard issues ranging from sticky to entirely broken keys have caused professional users to question the MacBook Pro’s long-term viability as a business laptop.
+The company has been sued over the defects, but has attempted to address them with relatively small tweaks.
+Whether the new material is capable of fully remedying the prior issues or just delaying their onset remains to be seen.

+The new laptops are available from Apple’s online store now with delivery later this week.
+They’re not currently listed as available in its retail stores, but should show up over the next few days.